dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-workflows.md

 {{% /alert %}}

 Workflows can also wait for multiple external event signals of the same name, in which case they are dispatched to the corresponding workflow tasks in a first-in, first-out (FIFO) manner.
 If a workflow receives an external event signal but has not yet created a "wait for external event" task, the event will be saved into the workflow's history and consumed immediately after the workflow requests the event.

-### Scheduled delays and restarts

-Dapr workflows allow you to schedule reminder-like durable delays for any time range, including minutes, days, or even years.
-You can also restart workflows by truncating their history logs and potentially resetting the input, which can be used to create eternal workflows that never end.

-### Author workflows as code

-Dapr workflow logic is implemented using general purpose programming languages, allowing you to:

-- Use your preferred programming language (no need to learn a new DSL or YAML schema)
-- Have access to the language’s standard libraries
-- Build your own libraries and abstractions
-- Use debuggers and examine local variables
-- Write unit tests for your workflows, just like any other part of your application logic

-### Declarative workflows support

-Dapr provides an experience for declarative workflows as a layer on top of the "workflow-as-code" foundation, supporting a variety of declarative workflows, including:

-- The AWS Step Functions workflow syntax
-- The Azure Logic Apps workflow syntax
-- The Google Cloud workflow syntax
-- The CNCF Serverless workflow specification

-#### Hosting serverless workflows

-You can use the Dapr SDKs to build a new, portable serverless workflow runtime that leverages the Dapr sidecar.
-Usually, you can implement the runtime as a reusable container image that supports loading workflow definition files from Dapr state stores.

-The Dapr sidecar doesn’t load any workflow definitions.
-Rather, the sidecar simply drives the execution of the workflows, leaving all other details to the application layer.

-*NEED MORE CLARIFICATION ON THESE FEATURES*
-- Saving custom state values to Dapr state stores
-- “Activity” callbacks that execute non-orchestration logic locally inside the workflow pod.

 ## Next steps